Type species: Perisomena caecigena (Kupido, 1825).

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Pontomediterranean subsection of the Mediterranean refuge.

 Wingspan 62--88mm.
-The thinly-scaled adults can be weakly marked, mainly with an antemedial and postmedial band on each wing, each of which bears a small dark-ringed eyespot.
+The thinly-scaled adults can be weakly marked, but usually bear an antemedial and postmedial band on each wing, each of which bears a small dark-ringed 'blind' eyespot.
 Females are basically reddish-brown to pale wine-red with some yellowish markings, the males pale sandy yellow to deep yellow with reddish markings along the postmedial bands, although this does vary.
 The latter bear exceptionally large, pectinate antennae.

 At rest the wings are held in a V-shape over the back in a manner similar to that of Aglia tau.